BlueIcarus/bitnami-docker-ejbca/README.md

 ## Custom scripts

 The Bitnami EJBCA Docker image contains functions to execute any shell scripts after startup.
-These scripts are executed during the initalization of the EJBCA Wildfly installation.
+These scripts are executed during the initialization of the EJBCA Wildfly installation.

-You can add custom script into the `/bitnami/custom-scripts` directory.
+You can add custom script into the `/docker-entrypoint-init.d` directory.
 All files in the directory will be executed using bash.

 ## Maintenance